MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -Usage
-Fields may be defined for use in WorkItems, WorkItem links, WorkItem-type extensions, trees or none of the these.
+Fields may be defined for use in WorkItems, WorkItem links, WorkItem-type extensions, trees, or none of the these.
 The default value is workitem and this should not need to be changed.

 ```yaml
 Type: Object